tobinjt/golang-coverage-check/README.md

 - `comment`: unused by `golang-coverage-pre-commit`, it exists to support structured comments that survive de-serialisation and re-serialisation, e.g. when combining config snippets.
-- `default`: this is the default required coverage level that is used when a coverage line is not matched by a more specific rule (see [Order of evaluation](#order-of-evaluation) below).
+- `default_coverage`: this is the default required coverage level that is used when a coverage line is not matched by a more specific rule (see [Order of evaluation](#order-of-evaluation) below).
 - `functions`: a list of rules matching against function names.
 - `filenames`: a list of rules matching against filenames.